edbentley/replay/website/docs/test.md

 - `gameProps`: The props defined for your top-level `Game`.
 This sets the device size during tests.
 - `options`: (Optional) An object with the following properties:
   - `initInputs`: (Optional) The inputs your `device` returns.
 Match with the platforms you're targeting.
+  - `mapInputCoordinates`: (Optional) A mapping function to adjust an input's (x, y) coordinate to its relative value within a Sprite.
+The [Web package](web.md) exports this for pointer values.
   - `initRandom`: (Optional) An array of numbers that `random()` will call, starting from index 0 and looping if it reaches the end.
 Allows for predictable randomness.
   - `size`: (Optional) Set the size parameter passed into Sprites.
   - `initStore`: (Optional) Set the init store for local storage.